asimovian/plur/README.md

 **Plur** is both an application framework and a nodal network cloud platform that scales apps and services across VMs.

 The **framework** provides reusable cross-platform JS libraries for rapid development of both front-end and server-side applications.
 Applications are **interconnected** as plur *nodes* out of the box.
-The API also provides basic identity, authentication, and message passing.
+The libraries also provide basic identity, authentication, and message passing.

 The cloud **platform** builds on top of the framework, scaling core API services across a nodal network that we call a plur **cloud**.
 Each plur _cloud_ operates as simple network appliance that may be started and stopped at will.
 Internally, the cloud contains plur **nodes** that control VMs, authenticate requests, route messages, and scale any apps or services developed with the plur framework.